dddrrreee/cs140e-23win/labs/1-compile/volatile/README.md

 is "as possible": a human looking at the code must be able to look at (observe) the program and reason about what it does.
-Humans already can't do simple, reliably --- adding non-deterministic behavior (e.g., look up "memory models") can easily make correctnes hopeless.
+Humans already can't do simple, reliably --- adding non-deterministic behavior (e.g., look up "memory models") can easily make correctness hopeless.

-In the big world, the rough place many systems settle on is that they ignore "how" a result is computed (what instructions actually run on the CPU), and instead only require that external actions.
-For example, they require that network messages, disk writes, output statements, exceptions, or launching a rocket happen in the order they are written, without duplication or eliminating (not always).
+In the big world, the rough place many systems settle on is that they ignore "how" a result is computed (what instructions actually run on the CPU), and instead only require that externally observable actions such as network messages, disk writes, output statements, exceptions, or launching a rocket happen in the order they are written, without duplication or eliminating.
 As long as these observations remain the same, they treat code itself as a black box and (very roughly speaking) do not concern themselves with what actual CPU operations performed.
-An entire program could be replaced with a lookup table if that gives equivalant results, or even deleted entirely if it has no output.
+An entire program could be replaced with a lookup table if that gives equivalent results, or even deleted entirely if it has no output.
+There are interesting, subtle variations you can play for this (some covered in CS240), but we leave them aside for the moment.

 ### How as-if lets the compiler wtf-you.